sonalita/ps-k8s/README.md

 ## roadmap
  - Vagrant - create Ubuntu box with Ansible etc. and publish it.
 Add a vagrantfile to start VMs
  - Create roles
-    - possibly options to use choose between calico or flannel for CNI (Calico is HUGE and overkill for a small homelab cluster.
+    - possibly options to choose between calico or flannel for CNI (Calico is HUGE and overkill for a small homelab cluster.
 Later on, if you want to play with external ingress using something like bareMetalLB and traeffic, Calico does not work well.
 Flannel is much more lightweight)
     - cp role
     - worker nodes role
     - storage role